r0han99/Deep-Learning-Anatomy/README.md

   - now the prompts under the project artefacts are predefined and dynamically generated
   - segmented artefacts and plots into radios
   - added download-link to the source-code pdf
+  - cs_plots() will render the plots related/included in a particular project